Iljaaa/machete/README.md

 public function setValue (string $name, $value): void
 ```

-Or use magic (it will be call getValue in base):
+Or use magic (it will call setValue in base):

 ```php
 $form->yourDataKey = $value;
 ```

-## Getting data from form
+## Getting data from the form

-To get data from storage use:
+To get data from the internal storage use:

 ```php
 public function getData(): array;